 This DIY small bench is not only super cute, but functional too!
 It’s the perfect place to sit to take on and off your shoes in the entryway.

 If you have a larger space to work with than just a corner of your living room and you’re trying to create a space that’s more than just shoes flung everywhere and a big, muddy mess, I recommend building these mudroom lockers with doors!
 Or check out these other mudroom ideas!

 Before we get started on the supplies and showing you how to build this DIY indoor bench, let me just say that this thing is SO SO so easy to make.
-I tend to rely quite a bit on my handy husband, Logan, for a lot of projects….but this one I was able to tackle almost 100% by myself!
+I tend to rely quite a bit on my handy husband, Logan, for a lot of projects….but for this one I was able to tackle almost 100% by myself!

 That means that if you’re a beginner when it comes to woodworking, this is a great project for you to try!
 I’ve also got plenty of other great beginner woodworking projects.
 Plus, information on all the tools you’ll need and the type of wood to buy!